-LINKS: Copper Baskets 2 pack – Pink Set of 4 – Floral
+LINKS: Confetti Boxes – Pink Set of 4 – Set of 3 Rattan

-It sounds like a weird one but trust me, you won’t regret it!
 Most of us had mirrors in our rooms however they were horrendous.
 You know the kind that are attached to wardrobe doors and sometimes make you look twice the size you are?
 Yep, lucky us!
 They’re also a nightmare for doing your makeup, as you can’t necessarily sit in front of your wardrobe to do it in the first place.
 Myself and most of my friends used these little ones instead!
-You can actually see what you’re doing which is always a bonus hey?
+You can actually see what you’re doing which is always a bonus, hey?
 Plus they barely take up any space.
 Highly recommend grabbing one!